 - 1. A review of the event in your own words.
-(DO NOT PLAGIARIZE) what was "it" about - 2.
-How it relates to class. terms/concepts that relate to class (2 or more) - 3.
-What it tells you about that minority group what did you learn - 4.
-Your personal reflections what did you think about "it?"

-If you report on an article or event, you must include a copy of the article, or a program from the event
+(DO NOT PLAGIARIZE) what was "it" about.
+Prove that you did the extra credit, so be sure this paragraph is substantial. - 2.
+How it relates to class. terms/concepts that relate to class (2 or more) and give examples to show you can correlate. - 3.
+What it tells you about that culture what did you learn - 4.
+Your personal reflections what did you think about "it?" - If you report on an article or event, you must include a copy of the article, or a program from the event